 There is also the lean-to conservatory, although this style is more likely to be used as an attached greenhouse or garden room than a fully functional living space

-Glass extensions and verandas are now becoming more popular and prices fall and technology improves.
+Glass extensions are now becoming more popular and prices fall and technology improves.
 These incorporate wide expanses of glass doors, bifolding doors and other sliding doors to give wonderful views of the outside together with coloured aluminium frames to ensure the structure blends with the surroundings.

 Design considerations for conservatories, organgeries and glass extensions include:-